Topologically protected edge oscillations in nonlinear dynamical units: Phenomenology

 \subsection{Robustness of edge-localized oscillations}

-In applications, robustness against various kind of perturbations which is caused by topological protection is appreciated as the desired features (here of the localized edge oscillations) are much less sensitive to the choice of parameter values, when topological invariants are responsible for the protection.
+The mechanism of topological protection adds upon other possible origins of robustness and resilience in complex networks such as structural design, identification of early warning signals, or the devise of adaptive responses \cite{artime2024robustness, mikaberidze2024consensus}.
+In applications, when robustness against various kind of perturbations is caused by topological protection, the desired features (here of the localized edge oscillations) are much less sensitive to the choice of parameter values, since topological invariants are responsible for the protection.
 Therefore, we check the robustness against an inhomogeneous choice of $\alpha_i,\omega_i,\beta_i$ and $g_i$, as well as against structural defects and a bidirectional component in the couplings.